-You had to let your nanny go and they filed for unemployment.
-Now you have received an unemployment notice from your state labor agency.
-You have not been through this before and are unsure what to do.
+You had to let your nanny go, and they filed for unemployment.
+You have now received an unemployment notice from your state labor agency.
+You have not been through this before and are unsure of what to do.
 The notice says something about “notice of potential charges” or “notice of unemployment insurance claim filed.”

 What should you do if you get an unemployment notice?

 First, relax.
 If you have paid your nanny legally and they were let go through no fault of their own, you have nothing to worry about.
-Just follow the instructions for employers on the notification and pay attention to any response deadline you may need to meet.
+Follow the instructions for employers on the notification and pay attention to any response deadlines you may need to meet.

 If you have been paying your nanny “under the table,” then you have some work to do and could be facing fines, penalties, and payment of back taxes.
 You may have also opened yourself up to an audit of your other household employment tax obligations.